ash13/QuoteSearch/README.md

 The dataset used for this module is Quotes-500k (https://github.com/ShivaliGoel/Quotes-500K).

 The current program does a simple check from the dataset to check if a user input quote is present in the dataset.
+If present, it returns the author of the quote, with the source ( if available ).

 ## TODO : Future works
 ### 1. Use word embeddings